berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 * Ability to use YAML anchors @ extensions  to create template fields and only supply what was missing.
 * Ability to take reasonable defaults when not specified.
 EG:  dataType can be assumed to be string unless otherwise specified.
 PlaceHolder can be assumed to be Label unless specified.
 PlaceHolder can be assumed to be same as Label unless specified.
 * Ability to specified HTML relative to the Div ID the form is created in to allow users to customize to their hearts content.
-* Must be able to display a form in a pre-existing DIV structure without taking over the entire pages.
+* DONE:JOE:2019-12-17: Must be able to display a form in a pre-existing DIV structure without taking over the entire pages.
 * Ability to parse delimited files with headers
 * Ability to parse JSON files
 * Ability to load a form entirely from demo page by naming form and data source on URI like what we do in CSV tables.
-* Ability to support tabbing order through fields in the generated form
+* DONE:JOE:2109-12-19: Ability to support tabbing order through fields in the generated form
-* Check size to see if need to create a default somewhat larger
 * Form loader:
   * Allow YAML like syntax with embededed single line JSON as input.
-  * Allow naming a form file to load which contains all widgets.
+  * DONE:JOE:2019-12-19: Allow naming a form file to load which contains all widgets.
   * Allow naming a widget that triggers loading for a form.
   *
 * Meta data description
-  * Ability to described fields or sets of fields that can be re-used.
+  * DONE:JOE:2019-12-19: Ability to described fields or sets of fields that can be re-used.
   * Ability to re-use the fragments without copy paste
   * Allow fragments to be enhanced with data from local environment using interpolation
   * Server ability to assemble all fragments from a directory tree assemble them and return in one set to reduce round trips wile remaining highly editable.